 The solution to this poverty of constraint is to divide each layer into many small blocks and to force each block separately to use the length of its pre-normalized activity vector to decide between positive and negative cases.
 The information required to satisfy the constraints then scales linearly with the number of blocks which is much better than the logarithmic scaling achieved by using a larger contrast set in SimCLR-like methods.
-An example of this approach using spatially localized blocks can be found in Löwe et al. (2019).

-6.4 A problem with stacked contrastive learning
+5.4 A problem with stacked contrastive learning